-To be eligible for the NOAH Program, students must:
+To be eligible for the NOAH Scholars Program, an applicant must:

 Admission and Financial Aid

-When accepted students are identified as NOAH scholarship recipients, financial aid packages are prepared, which take into account the students’ needs as determined by the FAFSA.
+When accepted students are identified as NOAH academic scholarship recipients, financial award letters are prepared, based upon the students’ financial needs, as determined by the FAFSA.

-Awards are made from University funds as well as from federal and state grants and loans.
+Awards are made available through funding from Hofstra University, as well as from federal and state grants and loans.
 NOAH students typically receive substantial financial aid packages, which may cover a significant portion of their education costs.